ThePrimeagen/vim-fundamentals/course-website/lessons/basic-usage.md

 section: "Basics"
 ---

-Before we start editing files, lets get familiar with some basic movements and file editing.
+Before we start editing files, lets get familiar with some basic movements.

 Navigate back to the empty directory and type in the following.